-Full mouth x-rays may be recommended to determine the extent of the disease.
+Full mouth x-rays to determine the extent of the disease.

 This depends on how far advanced the gingivitis is.
-Early cases of gingivitis which haven't progressed far may possibly be treated at home with regular dental cleaning.
-Descaling to remove tartar build up will be performed in more advanced cases.
+Early cases of gingivitis which haven’t progressed far may possibly be treated at home with regular dental cleaning.
+More advanced cases will require descaling to remove tartar buildup.

-If addressed immediately, gingivitis is reversible, if it is left to progress to periodontal disease, the damage is irreversible.
+If treated early, gingivitis is reversible, however, if it is left to progress to periodontal disease, the damage is irreversible.

 Endodontic disease refers to any inflammation of the pulp, known as pulpitis.
 Pulpitis can be reversible or irreversible.
 In the case of reversible pulpitis, once the cause of inflammation is removed, the pulp returns to its healthy state.
 Left untreated, irreversible pulpitis occurs, resulting from severe inflammation of the pulp, which is extremely painful.
 Over time, the pulp becomes necrotic (dies), and pain subsides.